 Italy may make changes, with progress already guaranteed, and that could include some rotation up front: Mateo Retegui has established himself as the Azzurri's first-choice striker this season, but Moise Kean is in fine form for Fiorentina and scored a Serie A hat-trick last week.

-It remains to be seen whether Nicolo Barella will continue in his new role linking midfield and attack, as Giacomo Raspadori seems to be his most credible competitor after struggling Roma captain Lorenzo Pellegrini was dropped.
+It remains to be seen whether Nicolo Barella will continue in his new role linking midfield and attack, and Daniel Maldini and Giacomo Raspadori are his most credible competitors after struggling Roma captain Lorenzo Pellegrini was dropped.

 The hosts' injury list features Arsenal defender Riccardo Calafiori and Torino midfielder Samuele Ricci, plus long-term absentees Gianluca Scamacca and Giorgio Scalvini; Manuel Locatelli was drafted in to replace Ricci and will compete with Nicolo Rovella for selection in midfield.